rly/data-reuse-stories/README.md

 - and other stories and comments about data sharing and reuse

 TODO: it looks like DANDI tracks citations "dCite:IsReferencedBy" on individual dandiset pages.
 How is this done?

+Every research result paper from the Allen Institute is basically reuse of their publicly shared data, often by different groups.
+Does that count?